zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 1.5 — The Field of the Between

-When many relationships interconnect, a field emerges—a collective resonant space that exceeds any single relationship.
+When many relationships interconnect, a field emerges, a collective resonant space that exceeds any single relationship.

 **FIELD PROPERTIES:**